stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

 The **\_\_main\_\_.py** file contains the actual code for the package.<br/>
 The **data** directory contains the necessary database to compare with the SRA reference when the code is executed.<br/>
 The **REP/sequences** directory contains the different result database for each execution of the code.
-That's typically where you can find fasta format files regarding a specific SRA you've asked for.<br/>
+For example, you can find a directory ERR2704808 containing the fasta files ERR2704808_1.fasta, ERR2704808_2.fasta and ERR2704808_shuffled.fasta along with the files ERR2704808.00.nhr, ERR2704808.00.nin, ERR2704808.00.nsq, ERR2704808.nal and the directory ERR2704808 containing the blast database.
+That's typically where you can find the files ERR2704808_old.blast and ERR2704808_new.blast.
 The **doc** directory contains the necessary documentation to explain how this package works.
 It includes a **README.md** file explaining how to install the package for those who just need the essential, the copyright conditions for this package with the **LICENSE** file and the present documentation.

 ## Retrieving the genome information dictionary